- Online Doctor

 Book a same day appointment from anywhere.
 Why wait?

 Visit with a doctor on your smartphone or computer.

-We can send prescriptions to any local pharmacy or by mail.
+We can send prescriptions to any local pharmacy.

 Frequently Asked Questions

 If you experienced COVID-19 symptoms more than 10 days ago you are eligible for COVID-19 antibody testing.
 The test will determine if you were exposed to COVID-19 and may indicate immunity.

 The test is a standard blood test to see if you have IgG antibodies.
 It is FDA sanctioned via FDA Policy for Diagnostic Tests for Coronavirus Disease-2019 and will be run using either Abbott or EUROIMMUN equipment.
 The test typically turns positive 14 days after symptoms begin.

 What if my COVID-19 antibody test result is positive?

 A positive test means you have had the virus in the past, at least two weeks prior to the test and that your body has antibodies to the virus.
 A recent study showed that having antibodies does protect you against infection.
 That said, we still don’t know how long the antibodies last in your system.

 What if my COVID-19 antibody test result is negative?